Mortgage market regulation

 There is a fundamental distinction here between government measures and private-sector instruments.
 The central instrument on the side of the authorities and the government is the Capital Adequacy Ordinance (CAO), over which the Federal Council has the power of decision.

-Article 72 of the CAO contains risk weightings for mortgage loans.
+Article 72 of the CAO governs risk weightings for mortgage loans.
 The main rule is that, the higher the loan-to-value ratio, the higher the risk weighting and thus also the capital adequacy requirements for banks.
+The CAO also contains provisions on calculating and adjusting the lending value of properties.

 In addition, Article 44 sets the standard for the countercyclical capital buffer.
 The Federal Council can, at the SNB’s request, require banks to hold a countercyclical capital buffer of up to 2.5% (in the form of Tier 1 capital) for their mortgage business.